Wednesday, November 6, 2024

 Supplements VS Wine: What Is The Best Form Of Resveratrol?

-But before you start uncorking everything in your cellar, you should know this: not all wines have the same amount of this “longevity” nutrient.
-Here’s our ranking of wines with the most to least resveratrol, and whether it’s better to get resveratrol from wine or a supplement.
+Youu2019ve probably heard that red wine is good for youu2014or at least u201cless badu201d than other kinds of alcohol.
+A big reason for this reputation is resveratrol: a nutrient found in grapes (and a few other plants) thatu2019s been touted for supporting a long, healthy life.
+But before you start uncorking everything in your cellar, you should know this: not all wines have the same amount of this u201clongevityu201d nutrient.
+Hereu2019s our ranking of wines with the most to least resveratrol, and whether itu2019s better to get resveratrol from wine or a supplement.

 What is resveratrol, anyway?